goodville/BDD.Playwright.GBIZ/BDD.Playwright.Core/README.md

 }
 ## Best Practices
 1. Always use the provided logging infrastructure
-2. Implement new page objects following the BasePage pattern
+2. Implement new page objects following the Basepage pattern
 3. Use configuration settings from GlobalConfig
 4. Handle async operations correctly with Task-based patterns
 5. Follow the established error handling patterns